abdo1819/evil_car/running/init.md

 - if flailed

-connect lab to same network and try to ping pi
+connect laptop to same network and try to ping pi `ping raspberrypi.local`
-`ping raspberrypi.local`
 ```
 PING raspberrypi.local (192.168.1.131): 56 data bytes